Freeport Area of Bataan: 1969–2010: Mariveles Free Trade Zone, and Bataan Export Processing Zone/Bataan Economic Zone

 To put a halt to BEZ's decline and allow the zone to fulfill its original mandate to become a catalyst for progress and development in the region, Bataan 2nd District Congressman Albert S. Garcia and Senator Loren Legarda authored a bill for the conversion of Bataan Economic Zone into a freeport and creation of the Authority of the Freeport Area of Bataan (AFAB).
 On May 6 and June 6, 2008, the consultative meeting on House Bill 1425 and Senate Bill 2118 known as Bataan Special Economic Zone and Freeport Act of 2008 was held.
 Legarda said that the conversion to a freeport zone will generate more investment for Bataan.
 It also helps to address the government's efforts of creating 2 million jobs per year to be able to neutralize the rate of unemployment in the country.

-The Philippine Congress then passed the Freeport Area of Bataan Act (Republic Act 9728), which was enacted into law on October 23, 2009 by President Gloria Macapagal Arroyo.
+The Philippine Congress then passed the Freeport Area of Bataan Act (Republic Act 9728), which was enacted into law on October 23, 2009, by President Gloria Macapagal Arroyo.

-From November to December 2009, BEZ held its last BEZ Trade Fair as one of the remaining plans and programs of PEZA on the zone.
+From November to December 2009, BEZ held its last BEZ Trade Fair.

-In 2010, the question "Are you ready for the FAB?" is printed on signboards posted in various parts of Bataan, referring to the preparation for the turnover of the zone's operations and management from PEZA to AFAB and conversion of the zone from BEPZ/BEZ to FAB.

-On June 29, 2010, PEZA passed the zone's documents to AFAB at 1:25 pm for the latter to phase out those that are related to the operations and management under PEZA.

-The zone was converted from BEPZ/BEZ to FAB and turned over from PEZA to AFAB when the latter already phased out all the documents relating to PEZA on July 2010, one month after the end of Arroyo administration and Benigno Aquino III became president.
-This abolished the BEPZ/BEZ names, ended PEZA involvement over the zone, and marked the effectivity of RA 9728.
-Upon these, the zone's workers are now referred to as FAB workers of AFAB and no longer BEPZ/BEZ under PEZA which consolidated those that started as the latter and former when the law became effective at the said month of 2010.
+In July 2010, one month after the end of Arroyo administration and Benigno Aquino III became president, the zone was converted from BEPZ/BEZ to FAB and turned over from PEZA to AFAB when the latter already phased out all the documents relating to PEZA within the said month.
+This abolished the BEPZ/BEZ names, ended the 41-year PEZA involvement over the zone, and marked the effectivity of RA 9728.
+Upon these, the zone's workers are now referred to as FAB workers of AFAB and no longer BEPZ/BEZ under PEZA which consolidated those that were started as the latter and former when the law became effective.